Charles Lawrence, 1st Baron Lawrence of Kingsgate

 Charles Napier Lawrence, 1st Baron Lawrence of Kingsgate (27 May 1855 – 17 December 1927), styled The Honourable Charles Lawrence between 1869 and 1923, was a British businessman and railway executive.

 Background and education

 Lawrence was born in India, the third son of John Lawrence, 1st Baron Lawrence, and Harriette Katherine Hamilton CI, daughter of Reverend Richard Hamilton.
-John Lawrence, 2nd Baron Lawrence, and Henry Arnold Lawrence were his brothers.
+John Lawrence, 2nd Baron Lawrence, Henry Lawrence Herbert Lawrence were his brothers.
 He was educated at Marlborough College.

 Career

 Lawrence was Chairman of the London and North Western Railway from 1921 to 1923 and of the London, Midland and Scottish Railway from 1923 to 1924 as well as Chairman of the North British and Mercantile Insurance Company and the Antofagasta and Bolivia Railway.
 In 1915, his portrait was commissioned by the shareholders of Antofagasta and Bolivia Railway in commemoration of his chairmanship of the company, a position he had held since 1908.
 The portrait was painted by Walter William Ouless.
 In 1923 he was elevated to the peerage as Baron Lawrence of Kingsgate, of Holland House, Kingsgate, in the County of Kent.
 He is recorded as having spoken twice in the House of Lords.